mongodb/docs/source/core/replication.rst

    rs.reconfig(cfg)

-When the new configuration is active, the effect of the :mongodb:command:`getLastError` operation will wait until the write operation has succeeded on a majority of the nodes before writing.
+When the new configuration is active, the effect of the :dbcommand:`getLastError` operation will wait until the write operation has succeeded on a majority of the nodes before writing.
 By specifying "``fsync: false``" and "``j: true``" a successful commit of the operation to the journal and not a full flush to disk is required for ``getLastError`` to return successfully.
 Use this the ``getLastErrorDefaults``" setting on the sever level to define the standards for a set-wide "safe mode."
-The default setting will only affect :mongodb:command:`getLastError` commands with *no* other arguments.
+The default setting will only affect :dbcommand:`getLastError` commands with *no* other arguments.

 .. _replica-set-read-preference: